herebefrogs/gamejam-boilerplate/README.md

 Understanding the build script
 ------------------------------
 The build script starts by wiping clean the `dist` directory.
-That's where the game will be served from during development, and where the game's optimized ZIP will be saved for gamejam submission.
+That's where it will serve the game from during development, and where it will save the game's optimized ZIP for gamejam submission.

 Next, it builds the JS code with `esbuild` & `terser`.
 Code bundler `esbuild` will follow all the JS import/require and inline them into a single IIFE.
 Any unused function will be removed by `esbuild`'s tree-shaking.
 WebP images will be automatically embedded as Base64-encoded data URLs, reducing the number of files.
 The resulting code will be piped into the `terser` minifier to optimize the bundle for size.
 During development, sourcemaps will be enabled.